jfraj/jfraj.github.io/about.md

 permalink: /about/
 ---

-I am a physicist taking a year off to learn about data science.
-I have a PhD in physics did one posdoc in particle physics and one in gamma-ray astronomy.
+I am a physicist and data scientist.
+After two postdocs, one in particle physics, the other in astronomy, I decided to take a year off to learn about data science.
+I now work as a Data Scientist in Montreal.
+I am a co-organizer of Apache Spark Montreal Meetup, [check us out](http://www.meetup.com/Montreal-Apache-Spark-Meetup/)!